Department of Nursing

 General principles of pharmacology, including pharmacokinetic and pharmacodynamics are discussed .
 The principles for understanding drug selection, use and monitoring are examined.
 The course is designed to provide an overview of drug action in the treatment of patients.
 Emphasis is placed upon the application of basic pharmacology and pharmacokinetics principles to patient care.
 Students will be asked to apply basic pharmacology and pharmacokinetics principles to problems commonly encountered in various clinical settings.

-The clinical application of specific drugs, commonly encountered in primary care settings is discussed.
-The use of protocols, prescription writing, and the ethical/legal, and economic issues surrounding the advanced nurses' role in prescribing and monitoring pharmacologic therapies in the ambulatory setting are explained.
-Factors such as age appropriate content related to pharmacokinetics, dosages, expected outcomes, and side effects of the drugs are discussed.
-First line versus second line drugs, alternate drugs, drug interactions, adjusting drug dosages, patient education, and compliance issues related to drug therapy are addressed.
-The nurse's role and responsibility related to data collection, problem identification, and consultation with the physician is explored.
-Application is made through age appropriate studies.
+This advanced course delves into the pharmacological principles and clinical applications of drugs commonly encountered in primary care settings.
+Emphasis is placed on the use of protocols, prescription writing, and the ethical, legal, and economic considerations surrounding the advanced nurse's role in prescribing and monitoring pharmacologic therapies across the lifespan in ambulatory settings.
+The course covers age-appropriate content related to pharmacokinetics, dosages, expected outcomes, and side effects of drugs.
+It also addresses the selection of first-line versus second-line drugs, alternative medications, drug interactions, dosage adjustments, patient education, and compliance issues.
+The advanced practice nurse's role in data collection, problem identification, and consultation with physicians is thoroughly explored.
+Practical application is achieved through age-appropriate case studies.

-Provides students with an in-depth scientific knowledge base relevant to selected pathophysiological states confronted in primary care.
-This provides a basis for the formulation of clinical decisions related to diagnostic tests and the initiation of therapeutic regimens.
-Agespecific and developmental alterations are correlated with clinical diagnosis and management.
-Application is made through age appropriate examples.
+This course provides students with an in-depth scientific knowledge base relevant to selected pathophysiological states encountered in primary care.
+It offers a foundation for formulating clinical decisions related to diagnostic tests and initiating therapeutic regimens.
+Age specific and developmental alterations are correlated with clinical diagnosis and management.
+Application is made through age-appropriate examples across the lifespan.

 Primary health promotion and wellness of individuals and families throughout the lifespan are examined within a community context.

-This course presents knowledge necessary for the practice of primary health care of the well adult and geriatric populations.
-Course content includes the principles of health promotion, disease prevention and assessment, and management of common primary health care problems in diverse populations.
-Emphasis is placed on gender and age specific needs in addition to pathophysiologic processes underlying certain conditions.
-The impact of the family on the health of the adult and geriatric patient is explored.
+This course provides the essential knowledge necessary for the practice of primary health care for well-adult and geriatric populations.
+Course content includes the principles of health promotion, disease prevention, assessment, and management of common primary health care problems in diverse populations.
+Emphasis is on understanding gender and age-specific needs, as well as the pathophysiologic processes underlying certain conditions.
+The course also explores the impact of the family on the health of adult and geriatric patients.

 Preceptoriship in primary health care of the adult and geriatric patient.
 This course is a clinical practicum focusing on adult and geriatric health care with an emphais on health promotion, management of commom health problems, and client education.
 A developmental approach across the lifespan is used in assessing the client and family in formulating the treatment plan.
 Students participate in a clinical rotation in an adult health care setting which provides the opportunity for health assessment of the adult and geriatric patient and formulation of a comprehensive plan of care.
 The role of the nurse practitioner as a primary health care provider in a variety of adult and geriatric settings is examined.
 Relevant resources and research related to the adult and geriatric patient are explored with the application of findings to the care of clients.